-- HCV testing is recommended for those who:
+- HCV testing is also recommended for those who:

-- Were prior recipients of transfusions or organ transplants, including persons who:
+- Are prior recipients of transfusions or organ transplants, including

-- were notified that they received blood from a donor who later tested positive for HCV infection
+- People who were notified that they received blood from a donor who later tested positive for HCV infection

 Previous Page: What is Hepatitis C?